What is Garden Leave?

 A garden leave clause demonstrates the employer’s commitment to safeguarding its business interests.
 It sends a message that the company takes measures to prevent potential risks associated with departing employees.

-If there is a non-compete agreement in place, garden leave can serve as a practical way to enforce the terms of the agreement by restricting the employee’s engagement with competitors during the notice period.
+If there is a non-compete agreement in place, garden leave can serve as a practical way to enforce its terms by restricting the employee’s engagement with competitors during the notice period.

 Employers can utilise the garden leave period to strategically plan and make adjustments to the team, projects, or operations without the immediate influence of the departing employee.